'RHONY' Bethenny Frankel Participated In Luann's Intervention

 — Buttered Pop (@Buttered_Pop) August 22, 2018

-When Andy Cohen asked whether Bethenny thought Dorinda was “a drunk,” she hemmed and hawed, relying on semantics not to truly answer the question.
+When Andy Cohen asked whether Bethenny thought Dorinda was “a drunk,” she hemmed and hawed, relying on semantics to not truly answer the question.
 Frankel said she did say that she labeled Medley a drunk in Puerto Rico when she embarrassed her at a dinner.
 Frankel said that Dorinda made things worse the next day when she apologized to the wrong person for bad behavior the night before.

 “You apologized to the wrong person!
 You did not know who you had offended.
 I have witnessed you not remember.”

-The reunion then declined as Carole, Dorinda, and Ramona called Bethenny a “labeler”
+The reunion then declined further when Carole Radziwill, Dorinda and Ramona Singer called Bethenny a “labeler.”

-From the introduction to the reunion, Bethenny was aware that most of the women were coming for her in advance.
+From the very first moments of the reunion, Bethenny was aware that most of the women were coming for her in advance.

 “This is like Game of Thrones.
 I’m like the mother of dragons fighting multiple blondes.
 You know, make the first one count.”

-But perhaps that strangest diss of the night came after Ramona Singer started frothing at the mouth, calling Bethenny Frankel fake.
+But perhaps that strangest diss of the night came after Ramona started frothing at the mouth, calling Bethenny Frankel fake.

 “Don’t say a f**king thing with your fake t*ts!”

 But even the ladies who didn’t support Bethenny reminded Ramona that she too had breast implants, but she explained that she got hers later in life than Frankel, and so it was a different situation.
-Singer seemed to have a chip on her shoulder for most of the night about advantages she thought Bethenny had that she didn’t.
+Ramona seemed to have a chip on her shoulder for most of the night about advantages she thought Bethenny had that she didn’t.

 Part two should be even wilder, but they will still be one housewife down for the rest of the reunion.